 I am not one for getting all crazy about Christmas in November, but one thing I do think it’s worth thinking about are homemade presents.
 Some need a little time to sit and mature so when I have a spare dark evening these are what I make.
 There is so much delight in making at Christmas time – giving something you have stirred some love into is for me what the festive season is all about.

-It needn’t be too fancy – two Christmases ago (my boy was only a few weeks last year so not much making happened) I gave away jars of my Coconut + Cardamom Nut Butter, the perfect thing to have on toast on bleak January days and nothing like the nut butter you buy in the shops.
+It needn’t be too fancy – two Christmases ago I gave away jars of my Coconut + Cardamom Nut Butter, the perfect thing to have on toast on bleak January days and nothing like the nut butter you buy in the shops.
 I’ve also shared a recipe for my Salted Caramel Date Pecan Butter, and my books have even more variations if you want to make a few.

 I have been making these Rainbow Christmas Tree Meringues to hang on my tree for the last few years and they look so great, like little pastel clouds.
 There are also Clementine + Honey Gingerbread Stars – perfect for making with little hands, along with the strings of cranberries and popcorn you could have quite a feast from our christmas tree.